Foreign relations of India (pre-1947)

-Several India polities have maintained ties to the world for thousands of years, with periods of being invaded (generally through the northwest) increasing contact with the outside world toward the modern era.
+Several Indian polities had maintained ties to the world for thousands of years, with periods of being invaded (generally through the northwest) increasing contact with the outside world toward the modern era.

 In 1947, India became independent from British rule, and began executing its own foreign policy.

 Ancient era

-The 300s BCE Seleucid–Mauryan War saw the Greek leaving leaving territorh west of the Indus.
+The 300s BCE Seleucid–Mauryan War saw the Greek leaving territory west of the Indus.

 Chandragupta Maurya founded the Maurya Empire, unifying most of India for the first time, in the aftermath of Alexander the Great's 4th century BCE conquests in northwest India.
 According to certain Greek sources, Maurya may have interacted with or at least been inspired by Alexander.

 In South India, the Cholas maintained relations with China and had maritime influence around the eastern Indian Ocean.
 Indian influence in Southeast Asia gradually took shape in the form of religious and commercial ties.

 Medieval era

 The Pushyabhuti dynasty under Harsha sent an envoy to Tang dynasty of China, where they were introduced as Middle India.

 The Delhi Sultanate's conquest of India at the turn of the 13th century unified most of India under Islamic rule for the first time, and thus created new ties between India and the Muslim world.
 For example, several Central Asian elites came to India to escape Mongol attacks in the early 13th century, contributing to the rise of a unique yet cosmopolitan culture in Delhi.